AugurProject/augur-core/README.md

 ## Installation

-You need a system-wide installation of Python (v2.7.6 or higher).
+You need system-wide installations of Python 2.7.6+, Node.js 8+, and [Solidity 0.4.18](https://github.com/ethereum/solidity/releases/tag/v0.4.18).
+(Or Docker; see below.)
 Install the dependencies:

 ```bash
 npm install npx